PART 4: POST-PRODUCTION

 For most of them, I got an ok.
 Even the most "famous" ones: I got positive replies from the representatives of Anish Kapoor, Anthony Gormley, the Calder Foundation.
 I felt envigorated.

-There’s a saying in the film business that I generally abide by: “Don’t ask for permission, ask for forgiveness.”
+There’s a saying in the indie film industry: “Don’t ask for permission, ask for forgiveness.”
 And that’s all fine.
 But if I learnt one thing here, at least from a legal aspect, making this film, it's that if you can get permission beforehand, just ask for it.

 Previous Chapter: Barry Schwartz <-----------> Next Chapter: Music